-Bring along your competition project: A repaired stuffed up project.
+Bring along your competition project: A band saw box.

 By Bob Langford.

 On Wednesday 21st November, 2018 some 60 members, partners and guests gathered at the Kamo Club for our annual display and competition of members’ work, prize giving and Xmas dinner.
 Although the number of pieces presented by members for display in the various categories was down on previous years the quality of work on display was of a high standard.

 This year our judge of the work presented in each of our 14 categories was Rolly Munro who has now settled in Northland.

 Also, our honoured guest for the evening was NAW Vice President, Trefor Roberts.
 Trefor complimented members on the quality of their work stating “what‘s on display matches anything I have seen on my visit to other club displays”.
 He also hilighted the quality of the NAW magazine Creative Wood and drew our members attention to the benefits of belonging to the NAW.

 As Co-President, Don Coutts presented winners with their trophies and certificates.
 Judge Rolly Munro then explained to each winner why he selected each piece.

 RESULTS COMPETITION 2017

 Not really knowing what was in store, 20 members departed from various spots and headed for Richard Hare's property North of Morewa.
 Most found their way okay but one lost car load had to be given directions by phone.
 Thanks Simon!